ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Front-end.md

 ```<div>``` a class and inside your css file to refer to that class you'd go '.myClass' with a full stop in front.
 You can also add an ID to your ```<div>``` element as well.
 To reference that ID you'd go '#myID' with a hashtag in front.
 If you want to change all ```<div>``` elements on your webpage you'd
 simply go 'div' with no full stops or hashtags in front.

+The reason why we're putting all our styles into a seperate css file rather than defining our style inline is down to the D.R.Y. principle which stands for Don't Repeat Yourself.

 Note: You can only use a particular ID once while class can be used as many times as you like.

+## Javascript

+Going back to index.html you'll noticed down at the bottom on lines 143 and 146 references to two javascript files.
+A 'jquery.js' and a 'bootstrap.min.js'.
+Jquery is used on the page to get reference to spacific elements so you can maniplate through logic based code. 'bootstrap.min.js' is used for making our website responsive meaning
+no matter what device a user views our website on, our page will scale down nicely.